gem5bootcamp/lps2024/slides/01-Introduction/00-introduction-to-bootcamp.md

 We'll be here from 9am - 4pm each day.

-Lunch will be ~12-1pm.
+Lunch will be ~12 - 1pm.

 We'll have a breaks in the morning and afternoon.

-Afternoons will have coffee/snacks.
+Afternoon break will have coffee/snacks.

+Tonight: Reception at [Dunloe Brewing](https://dunloebrewing.com/) (Olive Drive Brewery) 5:30pm - 8:00pm.
+Walking over at 5pm from here.

+Wednesday: Social event at UC Davis ["Games Area"](https://memorialunion.ucdavis.edu/games-area) (Bowling, pool, video games, etc.)
+6:30pm - 9:30pm.

 ---